MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/migrate-portal-configuration.md

 If the migration process is updating an existing portal, the updates should now be visible in the target environment.
 If the migration is for a new portal, you can now create the new portal for the imported website record by using the option **Use data from existing website record**.
 More information: [Create portal](../create-portal.md)

-## Tenant to tenant migration
+## Tenant-to-tenant migration

-Power Apps portals doesn't support tenant to tenant migration.
+Power Apps portals doesn't support tenant-to-tenant migration.
 To migrate a portal from one tenant to another, you must follow these steps:

 1. [Reset](reset-portal.md) your portal in the source tenant.